 A person must not supply a restricted chemical product, or cause or permit a restricted chemical product to be supplied, unless the label attached to the container for the product contains the words:

-RESTRICTED CHEMICAL PRODUCT—ONLY TO BE SUPPLIED TO OR USED BY AN AUTHORISED PERSON
+RESTRICTED CHEMICAL PRODUCT – ONLY TO BE SUPPLIED TO OR USED BY AN AUTHORISED PERSON

-Becoming authorised to use the RCP
+Becoming authorised to use an RCP

 The requirements for a person to become authorised to use a RCP may vary across the states and territories.
-For further information on state and territory control-of-use restrictions for RCPs, contact your relevant state or territory authority.
+For further information on state and territory control of use restrictions for RCPs, contact your relevant state or territory authority.